confact/proxy.cr/README.md

 server.listen
 ```

-have a file of proxies named `proxylist.txt` in same folder as the sample file, like in the samples folder if you want to run that one.
+have a file of proxies named `proxylist.txt` in same folder as the sample file, like in the samples folder if you want to run that one. you can also change the path to the file by setting the env `PROXYLIST_PATH` to the path to the file.

 The structure is:
 ```